giralt/draft-ietf-alto-gradient-graph-2/draft-giraltyellamraju-alto-bsg-requirements.md

 -->

-Suppose now that an application needs to place a new flow on Google's B4 network to transfer a large data set from data center 4 (DC4) to data center 11 (DC11).
-The application needs to select and configure a path from DC4 to DC11 (for instance, this could be done by using SR {{RFC8402}}).
+Suppose now that an application needs to place a new flow on Google's B4 network to transfer a large data set from data center 11 (DC11) to data center 4 (DC4).
+The application needs to select and configure a path from DC11 to DC4 (for instance, this could be done by using SR {{RFC8402}}).
 The shortest path DC11 -> l10 ->
 DC7 -> l15 -> DC4 is often used as the default option.
 Doing so, however, implies that the flow will be bottlenecked at